 Please see Appendix~\ref{sec:viz} for visualizations of the encoder-decoder attention for these three examples.

 We also looked at a few examples from the Europarl-small dev set, shown in Table~\ref{tab:parl_word_examples} and~\ref{tab:parl_bpe_examples}.
 In the first example, the definition \emph{omission} was out of vocabulary, so our model was not able to perform any better than the baselines.
 However, in the BPE systems, our model was able to properly translate \emph{Auslassung} to \emph{omission} while none of the other baseline systems was able to.
-In the second example, we see something similar in the word-based system.
-The Baseline and Append models were unable to generate the correct translation of \emph{Alternativlösung}, but our method was.
-With BPE, all systems (even Baseline) were able to translate the word correctly.